- Zest for Life

 It will provide a safe space for you to share your story, if you feel comfortable doing so, with other women who have had similar experiences to you.

 - Managing different types of thinking

 - Sing for Life

-Our popular Sing for Life community choir, in partnership with the Crescent Arts Centre in Belfast, has a membership of over 100 people with an average weekly attendance of around 50.
+Our popular Sing for Life community choir, based in Belfast, has a membership of well over 100 people with an average weekly attendance of around 50.

 Joining the choir gives you the chance to meet others living with cancer and to share time together in a friendly, supportive environment.
 You don’t need previous musical experience, and friends and family are welcome too.

 Cancer Focus Northern Ireland offers two writing groups which give cancer patients the opportunity to write and speak about their cancer experiences.